Exxon Is On Trial, Accused Of Misleading Investors About Risks Of Climate Change

 Meanwhile, Exxon Mobil and other oil companies face a growing number of lawsuits that seek financial help in coping with climate-driven floods, drought and heat.

 The New York case may ease the path for those other cases.
-Because New York's Martin Act allows for broad pre-trial discovery, Exxon had to turn over hundreds of thousands of pages of documents to the attorney general's office, "and their complaint reflects that level of detail," Gerrard says.
+Because New York's Martin Act allows for broad pretrial discovery, Exxon had to turn over hundreds of thousands of pages of documents to the attorney general's office, "and their complaint reflects that level of detail," Gerrard says.

 The case goes before Justice Barry Ostrager, who has limited the trial to three weeks and said he'll issue a decision within a month after that.
-It could feature one very prominent witness: Rex Tillerson, who was chief executive of Exxon before becoming Secretary of State in the Trump Administration.
+It could feature one very prominent witness: Rex Tillerson, who was chief executive of Exxon before becoming secretary of state in the Trump administration.